How to Secure Kubernetes Clusters with Kyverno Policies

 kubectl apply -f prevent-deletion.yaml

-Step-4: Create a namespace name `demo` to test the policy
+Step 4: Create a namespace named `demo` to test the policy

 kubectl create ns demo